DEGIRO review

 Cost item What it is Amount

-ETFs on other exchanges (Euronext, Xetra…) Standard commission on non-Tradegate ETF trades €3 per trade
+ETFs on other exchanges (Euronext, Xetra…) Commission plus the €1 handling fee on non-Tradegate ETF trades €3 per trade

 FX conversion Applied when buying assets denominated in a different currency (Auto FX) 0.25% per conversion

-Manual FX conversion Optional: hold a foreign-currency cash account and convert manually instead of Auto FX — rarely cost-effective for small amounts €10 + 0.25% per conversion
+Manual FX conversion Optional: hold a foreign-currency cash account and convert manually instead of Auto FX.
+The €10 flat component makes this rarely cost-effective for small amounts.
+Priced on the Dutch, German, French, Irish and Swiss schedules; the UK schedule lists no manual conversion line €10 + 0.25% per conversion

 FX: the quiet cost that compounds

-DEGIRO charges 0.25% on currency conversions.
-If you deposit EUR and buy a USD-listed ETF, that’s 0.25% on every single purchase — applied at the point of each trade via Auto FX.
-On a €500/month DCA plan buying USD-denominated assets, that’s ~€15/year in FX alone before spreads.
+DEGIRO charges 0.25% on currency conversions via AutoFX, applied automatically whenever you buy an asset priced outside your account currency.
+On a €500/month DCA plan buying USD-denominated assets, that’s roughly €15/year in FX alone before spreads.

-No interest on uninvested cash
+Credit interest on cash is not published

 Full fee walkthrough: DEGIRO fees explained · Study: how fees compound over time